WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

-If the client detects such a failure, it MUST abort all ongoing transactions to the server, terminate the QUIC connection, and then establish a new connection using 0-RTT, and re-establish signaling and media transactions.
+If the client detects such a failure, it MUST abort all ongoing transactions to the server, terminate the QUIC connection, and then establish a new connection using 0-RTT, and re-establish signalling and media transactions.

 TOOD: need to specify back-off timers and retry algorithms

-# Syntx
+# Syntax

 To be filled in.

-# SIP Gatewaying
+# SIP Gateway

 RIPP is designed to be easy to gateway from SIP.
-The exptectation is that RIPP will be implemented in SBCs and softswitches.
+The expectation is that RIPP will be implemented in SBCs and softswitches.
 A SIP to RIPP gateway has to be call-stateful, acting as a b2bua, in order to gateway to RIPP.
 Furthermore, a SIP to RIPP gateway has to act as a media termination point in SIP.
-It has to perform any SRTP decryption and encryption, and it must de-packaetize RTP packets to extract their timestamps, sequence numbers, and codec types.
+It has to perform any SRTP decryption and encryption, and it must de-packetize RTP packets to extract their timestamps, sequence numbers, and codec types.

 SIP to RIPP gateways are not transparent.
 SIP header fields which are